facebook/react-native-website/website/blog/2019-03-12-releasing-react-native-059.md

 ## 🤗 Thanks

-Lots of new contributors helped with [enabling generation of native code from flow types](https://github.com/facebook/react-native/issues/22990) and [resolving Xcode warnings](https://github.com/facebook/react-native/issues/22609) - these are a great way to learn how Rect Native works and contributing to the greater good.
+Lots of new contributors helped with [enabling generation of native code from flow types](https://github.com/facebook/react-native/issues/22990) and [resolving Xcode warnings](https://github.com/facebook/react-native/issues/22609) - these are a great way to learn how React Native works and contributing to the greater good.
 Thank you!
 Look out for similar issues in the future.

 While these are the highlights that we noted, there are many others to be excited about.
 To see all of the updates, take a look at the [changelog](https://github.com/react-native-community/react-native-releases/blob/master/CHANGELOG.md).
 0.59 is a huge release – we can't wait for you to try it out.